Course Overview

 How long do I have to complete it?

 Students have between 90-120 days to complete the program, depending on how early they register in the month-long open enrollment period.
-Once the cohort has closed, students no longer have access to video lectures.
+Once the cohort has closed, students no longer have access to video lectures and Canvas Catalog.
 Downloadable PDFs are available with key points, as well as additional resources.

 What is the habitat quality assessment?